3mcd/javelin/docs/src/chapter_3.md

 A box will be created when `game.step()` is called, only once, before any other game logic is run.

 Our entity doesn't have any box-like qualities yet.
 Entities don't have any intrinsic state.
-In fact, they're just integers that identify a unique array of **component values**.
-Most game state is stored in component values.
+In fact, they're just integers that identify a unique array of components.

+Components can play many roles.
+They can function as simple labels, add component data to entities, or even represent relationships between entities.
+Components that add data to entities are called **value components**.

 In this exercise, we'll define two value components: one for the position of the box, and another for its color.
 Value components are created using the `value` function: